scnslabutsa/myhthelperEduContent/_episodes/M.md

 **Mean Survival Time**
 The average time from the start of treatment (or diagnosis) that people in a study stay alive.

-**Median**
-The middle value (50th percentile) of a group of numbers.

 **Medical Oncologist**
 A physician specializing in the treatment of cancer using chemotherapy, hormone therapy and targeted therapy.

-**Melatonin**
-Hormone made by the pineal gland in the brain.
-It is an important part of the body's internal timing system.

 **Menarche**
 The first menstrual period.